Treats insomnia (trouble sleeping). This medicine is a benzodiazepine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to estazolam or to similar medicines (such as Valium®, Triazolam®, or Librium®).
-Do not use this medicine if you are pregnant, or if you are also using ketoconazole (Nizoral®) or itraconazole (Sporanox®).
+You should not use this medicine if you have had an allergic reaction to temazepam or to similar medicines such as Dalmane® or Valium®.
+You should not use this medicine if you are pregnant or planning to become pregnant.

 How to Use This Medicine